thisz-akj/INT8_DETECTION_UNDER_DEGRADATION/README.md

 ## Workflow of script:

-All these scripts can be run automatically in sequential order if you run: run_all.sh
+All these scripts can be run automatically in sequential order if you run: ./run_all.sh
 ```bash
 # 0. Setup
 python3 -m venv venv && source venv/bin/activate